 It is a nice bonus if the right time for you to invest happens to line up with a low point for the stock market, but it’s probably not worth trying to build your investment strategy around.

 A recession appears to be in the cards, but it’s not an absolute, either.
-Find out what five experts think will happen to the economy in 2019.
+Find out what experts think about a possible upcoming recession.

 More on Investing